ccw-oht/newspaper-auditor/README.md

 The first run installs frontend dependencies under `frontend/`.
 A Vite/SvelteKit dev server starts (default at `http://localhost:5173/`) and hot reloads on file changes.

+### CSV Import Preview

+- The API exposes `/imports/preview` and `/imports/commit` for CSV ingestion.
+- A UI is available at `http://localhost:5173/imports` to upload a CSV, review staged rows, choose actions (insert/overwrite/merge/skip), and commit changes.
+- When running commands manually, ensure `python-multipart` is installed (`pip install python-multipart`).

 ## Database Utilities

 Enter Postgres shell: